2005 Pontiac Grand Prix

-The 3.8-liter V6 in the Grand Prix is normally aspirated in the GT model but supercharged in GTP versions.
+The 3.8-liter V6 in the Grand Prix is normally aspirated in the base and GT models but supercharged in the GTP.
 That lowers gas mileage slightly, but accounts for the addition of 60 horsepower (to 260) and the reduction by some two seconds in the time it takes to reach 60 mph from zero.
-We’re talking just 6.5 seconds in the Comp G, a comforting figure when merging or passing in tight situations.
-At that the gas mileage is respectable: The GT gets 20 city and 30 highway with two mpg less for the supercharged versions.
+We're talking just 6.5 seconds in the Comp G, a comforting figure when merging or passing in tight situations.
+At that the gas mileage is still respectable: The base/GT gets 20 city and 30 highway with two mpg less for the supercharged version.

-The four-speed automatic shifts in smooth increments.
-An electronic control system (ETC) has a speed-based response mechanism meaning that the car is tractable around town without goosey overreaction but answers the call for power instantly at highway speeds.
+The four-speed automatic transmission shifts in smooth increments.
+An electronic traction control system (ETC) has a speed-based response mechanism meaning that the car is tractable around town without goosey overreaction, but answers the call for power instantly at highway speeds.

 The ride quality of a car is perhaps on a par with styling when it comes to subjectivity.
 The traditional American ride is far softer than the traditional European ride.
 But disappearing is that extra-soft billowiness that separates a car from the surface it's riding over and is thus dangerously misleading in turns.
 Why that American ride is going away could be because those who've preferred it are spending more time in rockers and less on the road.
 And, too, because suspension engineers are finding ways to allow for some softness on the straights and yet snug down to business when it comes to serious cornering.
 (Improved chassis rigidity is one example.)

-In the early ’60s when Pontiac first released its Grand Prix, I muttered: “There Detroit goes again, bouncing its image off of others peoples’ trophies.”
+In '62, when Pontiac released the first Grand Prix, I muttered: “There Detroit goes again, bouncing its image off of others peoples' trophies.”
 Pontiac had never been near Grand Prix racing, not even as a spectator.
-I expressed some doubt their American public could even pronounce the name right (which would be poetic justice).
-Bonneville, now that’s another matter.
+I expressed some doubt that the American public could even pronounce the name right (which would be poetic justice).
+Bonneville, now that's another matter.
 That was earned.

-Pontiac prevailed.
+But Pontiac prevailed.
 My attitude mellowed.
-I quit taking car names literally.
-And I can say honestly that I like the 2004 Grand Prix a lot.
-I welcome the commitment GM is making to the function of the machine as a utilitarian transporter of people and things and a stimulator of the brain’s pleasure center.
+And I can say honestly that I like this latest Grand Prix a lot.
+I welcome the commitment GM is making to the function of the machine as a utilitarian transporter of people and things and a stimulator of the brain's pleasure center.
 Having car guys in charge matters.